bdurand/support_table_cache/README.md

 [![Continuous Integration](https://github.com/bdurand/support_table_cache/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/support_table_cache/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem adds caching for ActiveRecord support table models.
 These are models which have a unique key (i.e. a unique `name` attribute, etc.) and which have a limited number of entries (a few hundred at most).
-These are often models added do normalize the data structure.
+These are often models added to normalize the data structure also known as lookup tables.

 Rows from these kinds of tables are rarely inserted, updated, or deleted, but are queried very frequently.
-To take advantage of this behavior, this gem adds automatic caching for records when using the `find_by` method.
-This is most useful in situations where you have a unique key but need to get the database row for that key.
+To take advantage of this behavior, this gem adds automatic caching for records when using the `find_by` method and `belongs_to` associations.

 For instance, suppose you have a model `Status` that has a unique name attribute and you need to process a bunch of records from a data source that includes the status name.
 In order to do anything, you'll need to lookup each status by name to get the database id: